hoomanhorsey/chorelog/README.md

 - NOTE - may need to include an import psycopg2 command in app to get it to run

-## Hosting a web app and a SQL database for free.
+## Hosting a web app on render and a SQL database on supabase for free.

 Following are the extensive steps I took to host my app for free on Render, and my SQL database on Supabase.

-This part of the project took several weeks to do.
+This part of the project took several weeks for me to figure out how to do.
 Many of the tutorials I encounterd were written in a way that made absolute sense if you already knew how to do what the tutorial purported to explain.
 Alas, this is one of the features of some technical writing.
 It's quite challenging to pitch to a noob audience.
 But even then, some noobs are less noobier than others.
 And all it takes if for a few key items of knowledge to be presumed, for some users to feel completely lost.
 So I'm including all of my findings here for posterity.

-### Initial summary

 So far we have:
 - created repository locally using visual studio code